Updated: May 27, 2021

-Pre-heat your oven to 350 degrees and grease a non-stick 8 in round pan.
+Preheat your oven to 350 degrees and grease a non-stick 8 in a round pan.
 Melt the coconut oil and place in a large bowl.
 Add the next 6 ingredients in the order they appear above.
-Mix by hand until well blended .
+Mix by hand until well blended.
 Place dough in your greased, non-stick pan using wet fingers to spread the dough almost to the sides of the pan Bake for 20-25 min. or until edges are lightly brown and pull easily from the sides of the pan.

-Heat the simply fruit in a small saucepan with 1 tsp. stevia until it becomes liquid.
+Heat the simple fruit in a small saucepan with 1 tsp. stevia until it becomes liquid.
 Pour the mixture over the sliced strawberries and stir until well coated.

 Use a large bowl to whip the cream until stiff peaks form.
 Add 1/4 tsp. of stevia and stir.